chutney-testing/chutney-testing.github.io-legacy/docs/actions/index.md

 All actions are structured the same way with **inputs**, **outputs**, **validations** and **teardown**.

+!!! note "Extending Chutney actions"
+    Actions are extensible and you can provide your own.
+    For further details, see [how to implement your own action](/actions/extension/) and then [how to package Chutney with it](/todo).

 ## Inputs

 Inputs are the minimum information needed to run the action.